Why I Support…

 Elizabeth Radakovich, a mother of four children, has been living in the Cody, Wyoming, area for the past three years.
 She and her husband J.D. moved here from Texas to the historical Hoodoo Ranch where J.D. is ranch manager.
 Elizabeth is an active member of the community, having volunteered for the Buffalo Bill Center of the West’s Patrons Ball as well as Yellowstone Recreation Association.
-Besides volunteering, she enjoys being outdoors, helping on the ranch (when she is not carpooling kids!), and spending time with her family.
+Elizabeth has been a member of the Center’s Education Advisory Board since 2015.
+Besides Center and community engagements, she enjoys being outdoors, helping on the ranch (when she is not carpooling kids!), and spending time with her family.

 Senator Henry H.R.
 “Hank” Coe was born and raised in Cody, Wyoming, and graduated from the University of Wyoming.
 Hank is actively involved with the local Cody community as well as other affiliations throughout the state of Wyoming.
 As Senator for Wyoming since 1989, he stays involved with a number of committees, including his role on the Board of Trustees of the Buffalo Bill Center of the West.

 Margaret “Maggie” Webster Scarlett is a fourth generation Wyomingite.
 Born in Cody, she is a graduate of the University of Wyoming and Colorado State University.
 She pursued a career in Speech/Language Pathology and was a Director and Vice President of United Bancorporation of Wyoming.
 Maggie is a Trustee Emerita of the National Museum of Wildlife Art, Jackson, Wyoming, where she served as President of the Board of Trustees.
 She was appointed by President George W. Bush to the National Museum and Library Services Board, the twenty-member advisory board to the Institute of Museum and Library Services.
 She and her husband, Dick Scarlett, live in Jackson, Wyoming, where they enjoy family, business, cultural, and educational endeavors.
 They are the proud parents of three adult children and grandparents of five grandchildren.
-She has been a member of the Center’s Board of Trustees since 2003 and served as Chairman of the McCracken Research Library Advisory Board.
+She has been a member of the Center’s Board of Trustees since 2003.
+Maggie is also a member of the Center’s Whitney Western Art Museum Advisory Board.